thepublictransport/mobilita/README.md

 # Project Mobilita

-Multimodal Search, Cross-Platform, Modern, Revolutionary
+Multimodal Search, Desktop & Web, Modern, Revolutionary

 ## Info

-Mobilita is kind of from italian which means "mobility".
+Mobilita is kinda from italian which means "mobility".
 This won't replace "The Public Transport" at all.
 Both projects will be continued.
 TPT is like our swiss army knife for traveling.

 The approach of Mobilita is kinda different.